Copper Cleaning, Placement & Testing

 Galvanic corrosion happens when two different metals make contact, and they are exposed to an electrolyte.
 An electrolyte is something that allows the flow of current.
 In our case, the electrolyte was the salt air.

-Those copper strips, on that metal door, exposed to the salt air was causing rust at a dramatically accelerated pace.
-Door handles that had been rust-free for 4 years would rust out in a matter of months.
+Those copper strips on that metal door, exposed to the salt air was causing rust at a dramatically accelerated pace.
+Door handles that had been rust-free for four years would rust out in a matter of months.
 We had to replace the copper strips with another type of antimicrobial push plate.

 If you see corrosion on surfaces you've put copper tape on, you may be experiencing this problem.
 You should consider other antimicrobial options.